stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Drexel Sevent.
-So yeah it sort of, sort of begged him from the start.
+Drexel Seven.
+So yeah it, sort of, begged him from the start.

 From Bookofmac:

-> "How do you warm up to sustain Trexel and David's voice while not straining your own?"
+>"How do you warm up to sustain Trexel and David's voice while not straining your own?"

 #### BEN